codeanticode/processing-for-android-book/README.md

-# Processing for Android website
+# Processing for Android book website

-Just a simple static site with links to relevant content: preface, sample chapters, final projects, examples, and book purchase from Springer.
+Just a simple static site with links to relevant content: cover, sample chapters, code examples, and book order from Springer and Amazon.